 Direct online marketing is popular in Croatia, while traditional direct marketing via phone is minimal.
 An average potential customer is unlikely to get more than a few phone calls or messages a year to his home or cell phone number made by companies to market their services or products.
 Currently, local banks, insurance and telecommunication services companies make such solicitations.
 Nevertheless, in 2017, the Croatian Regulatory Authority for Network Industries (HAKOM) introduced a possibility for telecom service consumers to opt-out from receiving direct marketing type of calls and messages by registering their phone number in the NE ZOVI (Do Not Call) register.

-Direct marketing by mail is quite common, and households receive such mail on a daily basis, typically from local supermarket chains, restaurants and personal services providers.
+Direct marketing by mail is quite common, and households receive such mail on a daily basis, typically from local supermarket chains, restaurants, and personal services providers.
 Credit card companies regularly include in their bills special offerings of various consumer goods in partnership with other companies.
-Direct marketing by e-mail is currently the most common form.
+Direct marketing by e-mail and personalized online marketing is currently the most common form.

 There are no specific laws regulating licensing other than the Law on Obligations (“Commercial Code”) which addresses contract law.
 The licensing contract should also cover intellectual property rights issues (trademark, model, patent, or copyright), payments/royalties, the term of the contract, restrictions on using trademarks, etc. A Croatian lawyer should be consulted to ensure that provisions of the contract do not contravene Croatian law, making the agreement null and void.